pauly7300/icloud3_v3_docs/docs/chapters/1-components.md

 ![](../images/tracking-gary-lillian-home.png)

 ### Event Log

 The Event Log is a Lovelace custom card that shows past and current activity related to tracking a device.
 This includes:
-  - Startup configuration
+  - Startup configuration.
-  - Device information for family sharing, find-my-friends and iOS App devices and entities,.
+  - Device information for family sharing, find-my-friends and iOS App devices and entities.
   - Tracking results - zone time and distance data.
   - Error messages, problems, location data issues.
   - Detail tracking monitors that show what is going on behind the scenes analyzing and processing location data from the iCloud Location Services and the iOS App.
-  - An *Actions* command menu that wil:
+  - An *Actions* command menu that will:
     - Restart iCloud3 without restarting Home Assistant
     - Pause and resume tracking
     - Relocate all devices